mdn/content/files/en-us/mdn/community/users_teams/index.md

 ## Volunteer and partner maintainers

 MDN Web Docs also have volunteers and partners who are assigned maintainer rights to certain repositories.
 This is the highest level of access afforded to volunteers and partner contributors.
 Volunteer maintainers are [nominated](https://github.com/mdn/mdn/issues/new/choose) by our partners or the MDN Web Docs team because they demonstrated a deep understanding of the area of responsibility.
-These individuals have also demonstrated their comittment to being responisve, reliable, trustworthy and able to interact in a manner that forsters a welcoming and friendly environment.
+These individuals have also demonstrated their commitment to being responsive, reliable, trustworthy and able to interact in a manner that fosters a welcoming and friendly environment.

-Mantainers should:
+Maintainers should:

 - Agree to abide by our [Code of conduct](https://www.mozilla.org/en-US/about/governance/policies/participation/).
 - Agree to Mozilla's [Commit Access Requirements](https://www.mozilla.org/en-US/about/governance/policies/commit/requirements/).